HackerManOSU/TellTail/living document.md

 - **Sanity checks after building a release:**
   - Scan and click through all links in the app/website to ensure everything is functioning as intended.
   - Check the Cat AI model with any test image(s) to ensure it is working without issues.
   - Check the Dog AI model with any test image(s) to ensure it is working without issues.

-# Developer Documentation
+  - Check for any warnings and ensure they are avoidable before deploying.